Alabama’s Latest Botched State Killing Once Again Shows the Cruelest Method of Execution

 Death penalty states need to come clean about lethal injection’s flaws and face the facts of its troubled history.
 When they do, it will become even clearer that it is time to put an end to execution by lethal injection in this country.

-James Nathan Jones was executed for the 1994 murder of Faith Hall.
+Joe Nathan James Jr. was executed for the 1994 murder of Faith Hall.
 USA Today reports that, “Prosecutors said James briefly dated Hall and became obsessed after she rejected him, stalking and harassing her for months before killing her.”

-Right from the start there were serious problems with the Jones execution.
+Right from the start there were serious problems with the James execution.
 Death was delayed for three hours as corrections officers tried, outside of public view, to find a useable vein to insert the IV line.
-During that time, we don’t know exactly how many times, or where, Jones was jabbed with a needle.
+During that time, we don’t know exactly how many times, or where, James was jabbed with a needle.

 Difficulty finding veins or in securing IV lines is common in lethal injection executions.
 The training for the people responsible for doing so is limited, if it exists at all.
 Many of those whose job it is to set IV lines and administer the drugs have no idea what they are doing.